-But fat loss doesn’t happen on paper.
-The claims about keto superiority for fat loss and muscle gain exaggerated.
+If only fat loss was that simple.
+The claims about keto superiority for fat loss and muscle gain are exaggerated.
 But, that doesn’t mean the diet is without value.

 Instead of trying to figure out if the ketogenic diet is better than other diets (it’s not), you should make sure you understand exactly how it works (low carb is not necessarily ketogenic) and if it’s a good fit for your lifestyle and goals.

 How The Ketogenic Diet (Really) Works

 The ketogenic diet is a type of low-carb diet.
 But not all low-carb diets will put you into ketosis.
 Understanding this concept is a critical distinction because thinking you’re in ketosis (when you’re not) can lead to a lot of unnecessary diet frustrations (and potentially weight gain).

 Roughly speaking, if you've "gone keto" then your daily foods are almost all fat (about 80 percent of your calories come from fat).
 The remaining 20 percent consists of protein and carbohydrates—but most of it protein.